 Derby week is one of the best times to be in the state.
 There is a spirit of excitement in the air, and everyone is focused on everything Kentucky from food, to bourbon, to hats, to horses.

 I find that mint rarely has it’s time to shine, especially right now when it’s at peak season in the herb garden.
-In order to give it the attention it deserves, I stuck with the Mint Julep theme again this year, but I went a bit sweeter.
+In order to give it the attention it deserves, I stuck with the Mint Julep theme again this year, but I decided on a dessert.

-These pecan blondies have a touch of mint-infused simple syrup in the batter.
-They are topped off with a bourbon mint buttercream frosting.
+These pecan blondies have a touch of mint-infused simple syrup in the batter, and then they are topped off with a bourbon mint buttercream frosting!

 Whether you prefer drink or dessert, enjoy your Mint Julep and celebrations of the Bluegrass State!

-Preheat the oven to 350 degrees, and butter an 8×8 inch pan.
+Preheat the oven to 350 degrees F, and grease an 8×8 inch pan.

-In a mixing bowl, combine the butter and sugar.
-Add the egg and continue to beat until incorporated into the batter.
+In a large mixing bowl, stir together the melted butter and sugar.
+Add the egg and continue to stir until it is blended into the batter.
 Add the vanilla and simple syrup.
+Stir in the salt.

-Gently blend in the sea salt and flour.
-Mix just until combined.
+Gently fold in the flour.
+Mix just the dry ingredients are blended in.
 Finally, stir in the pecans.

 Pour the batter into the prepared pan, and spread evenly.
 Bake for 20 minutes, or until the edges are browned and the center is firm.
 Remove from the oven and cool on a wire rack.